How To Pause Mail Delivery In Japan: A Fuzai Todoke Guide

 Normally, Yamato Transport or Kuroneko can store your parcels for 7 days from the first attempted delivery notice date.
 For any refrigerated parcels, it is 3 days.

-As of 2024, there is no extended absence notice for Kuroneko.
+There is no extended absence notice for Kuroneko.

 However, if you have a Kuroneko Membership, you can receive notification before your package arrives.
 You can also prepare for the next delivery scheduled within 7 days.